cioccarellia/ButtonSwap3DS/README.md

 Not really configurable right now, but can be changed if you know ASM.

+## Compiling/Configuring

+The easiest way to build this is to use the provided docker-compose file in [the docker directory](docker/).
+Clone this repository, make sure you have Docker installed (Install instructions for [Windows](https://docs.docker.com/docker-for-windows/install/) and [MacOS](https://docs.docker.com/docker-for-mac/install/)).
+Then, open a terminal/command prompt in the directory you cloned this repository into, `cd` into docker/, then run `docker-compose up`.
+Docker will build the image which contains all of the dependencies, then run make in the repository.

+### Old/non-Docker build environment setup
 You will need a working setup of the devkitARM toolchain for 3DS, follow [this guide](https://www.3dbrew.org/wiki/Setting_up_Development_Environment) for help.

 You will also need the [ScenicRoute](https://github.com/Stary2001/ScenicRoute) library by Stary2001.
 Clone it, then run make install in the ScenicRoute directory.